Asset Finance

 On the other side are contracts designed to rent assets for the short or medium term, with no intention of long-term ownership - this is accomplished through Operating Lease agreements.

-Sitting somewhere in the middle is Finance Leasing, a version of asset finance that has the flexibility for end ownership without the obligation, to adapt to the changing needs of business.
+Sitting somewhere in the middle is Finance Leasing, a version of asset finance that offers the flexibility of end ownership without the obligation to adapt to businesses' changing needs.

 1. Hire Purchase - Asset Finance for Eventual Ownership